 - International students that choose to study in Adelaide are eligible for a bonus 5 points towards their migration points test

 - Access to almost 500 occupations across the State Nominated Occupation List and Supplementary Skilled List in South Australia.
 This is one of the highest number of occupations available anywhere in Australia

 - Click here to read more about key industries in South Australia

 - Three types of waivers available for international student graduates – work experience waiver, English language requirement waiver, Financial requirement waiver.
-Conditions apply – for full list, please refer to Immigration SA (migration.sa.gov.au)
+Conditions apply – for full list, please refer to Skilled + Business Migration (migration.sa.gov.au)

 - To access waivers, students must a) complete a qualification in South Australia (minimum 1 year in duration), continue to reside in South Australia after graduation, and meet the waiver requirements

 - Temporary visa up to 4 years, eligible for Permanent Residency after 2 years